-The bank of mum and dad is now the UK’s 9th biggest mortgage lender, according to the Mortgage Advice Bureau.
+The bank of Mum and Dad is now the UK’s 9th biggest mortgage lender, according to the Mortgage Advice Bureau.

 But if you go down this route, it's important to know where you stand with repaying the money to your family.

-Because you only own a part of the property, you can buy it with a smaller deposit and mortgage.
+Because you’re only buying a part of the property, you can buy it with a smaller deposit and mortgage.

 rent on the share of the property you do not yet own

-- monthly service charges
+monthly service charges

 Find out more about Shared Ownership and if it’s right for you.

 What is Deposit Unlock and what deposit do I need for it?